wes-chen/build-a-website/lesson-03/README.md

 `br` stands for "line break", this element adds a new line after the previous element.
 (Its functionality is similar to the "Enter" key on the keyboard ).

 - **&lt;div/&gt; ... &lt;/div&gt;** <br/>
-`div` tag defines a division or a section in an HTML document.
+`div` stands for "division" (or section) in an HTML document.
 The `div` element is often used as a container for other HTML elements to style them with CSS or to perform certain tasks with JavaScript.

 ### Slightly more complex Elements